Student Rights and Responsibilities

 University of West Florida faculty members are responsible for establishing and implementing appropriate academic standards as well as reasonable behavior standards for each class.
 Disruptive classroom conduct, a violation of the UWF Student Code of Conduct, is defined as individual or group conduct of a nature that interrupts or interferes with educational activities, infringes upon the rights and privileges of others, results in the destruction of property or is otherwise prejudicial to the maintenance of order.
-Violations should be reported to the Dean of Students for adjudication through the Student Conduct System.
+Violations should be reported to the Dean of Students Office for adjudication through the Student Conduct process.

 Use of Instructional Space and Resources

 University facilities and equipment are intended primarily for the use of faculty and students enrolled in courses.
-A student who has completed registration, including the payment of fees, and whose name appears on the final class rolls, is authorized to attend classes and to use University instructional space, facilities or equipment.
+A student who has completed registration, including the payment of fees, and whose name appears on the final class rolls is authorized to attend classes and to use University instructional space, facilities or equipment.
 Students may not attend classes or use instructional spaces, facilities or equipment for which they have not paid fees or from which they have withdrawn.

 Student Code of Conduct

 University students and student organizations are expected to uphold appropriate standards of behavior and to respect the rights and privileges of others.
 This Student Code of Conduct applies to individual students as well as student organizations.
-All students and student organizations are expected to conduct themselves in accordance with all federal, state and local laws, and Board of Governors and University regulations, and policies.
+All students and student organizations are expected to conduct themselves in accordance with all federal, state and local laws, and Board of Governors and University regulations and policies.
 The Student Code of Conduct applies to all UWF campuses, UWF-sponsored programs, including international and exchange programs, and off-campus conduct.

 Student Code of Academic Conduct